Michael G. Ronstadt: Cello/Guitar/Voice

 “As you listen to the music passed down through the generations as well as new compositions, flavored with the rich history of our musical heritage, we hope that it will leave you with a desire from within, to explore your own history of family, songs and stories so that these treasures will continue to live on from generation to generation...” —Michael J. Ronstadt

-In 2012 three veteran musicians – Alex Flores, Sam Eagon and Aaron Emery – came on board with versatile talents to form the six-piece ensemble Ronstadt Generations y Los Tucsonenses (the Tucsonans).
+In 2012 three veteran musicians – Alex Flores, Sam Eagon and Aaron Emery – came on board with versatile talents to form the six-piece (now five-piece) ensemble Ronstadt Generations y Los Tucsonenses (the Tucsonans).
 First performing with Ronstadt Generations at a local Tucson gig, the sextet cemented the relationship with the recording Prelude.
 Alex, Sam and Aaron bring to the table a variety of experience and influences.
 Playing tenor saxophone, bass and drums, respectively, they add a colorful dimension to an already powerful presentation that respects tradition while exploring innovation.

 AARON NATHANS & MICHAEL G. RONSTADT: